jackwasey/icd/cran-comments.md

-I am submitting icd 3.4, icd.data 1.1 and a new pacakge nhds 1.0 simultaneously.
+I am submitting icd 4.0, icd.data 1.1.1 and a new pacakge nhds 1.0.1 simultaneously.
 Thank you for comments on previous submission, all of which have been addressed.
 All packages should now check independently, except 'icd' which has a Suggest dependency on the new package 'nhds'.

 Please note that a pandoc version error prevents the automated CRAN checks from passing on some platforms.
 The Pandoc version dependency for building the vignettes is in the DESCRIPTION.

-This version of icd Suggests: version 1.1 of icd.data which I am also submitting.
-It also Suggests: a new package 'nhds' which I am submitting.

 # Test environments